Customer Loyalty Means Sticking Around When It Isn’t Easy, Rejecting Competition, and Believing in a Transcendental Customer-Company Relationship

 There is no shortcut to earning customers that trust a company.
 Customer loyalty is built on trust and there are three must-haves for building customer trust and loyalty.
 A company has to be worthy of that trust—by building positive, genuine relationships and experiences with customers.

 The Top 9 Ways to Increase Customer Loyalty

 Fostering true loyalty and engagement with customers starts at a basic level.
-These nine principles will guide you in your efforts to create greater loyalty and engagement within your organisation.
-Creating loyalty is one of the most critical ways to retain more of your customers and grow your business faster.
+These nine principles will guide you in your efforts to create greater customer loyalty and engagement within your organisation.
+Creating customer loyalty is one of the most critical ways to retain more of your customers and grow your business faster.
 It can also be a powerful competitive edge.

 How Do You Measure Customer Loyalty?

-- Repurchase Ratio-How many repeat buyers vs. one time buyers?
+- Repurchase Ratio-How many repeat buyers vs. one-time buyers?

 - Upselling Ratio-How many people who’ve bought multiple products vs those who’ve only bought one.

 - Customer Loyalty Index

 - Activity Time-How much time does your customer spend with your product?

 - Visit Frequency-How often does your customer return to your product?